captn3m0/captn3m0.github.com/_posts/2015-06-07-on-writing.md

 - [Subscribe][josd] to the mailing list (I'll send out updates there)
 - Watch or Star the repo on [GitHub][josd-gh].
 - [Donate on Gratipay][gratipay]
+- See the [CONTRIBUTING][contributing] file on github for contributing to the text.

 Asking for Donations might sound weird to some.
 I don't really need the money, but I think I'd get an additional sense of responsibility towards finishing it if people start giving me money.
 I will be donating the entire proceedings to [EFF][eff].